Honey Bees and German Honey

 Queens live up to 5 years.
 In the summer months, a queen lays an average of about 2,000 eggs per day, which corresponds to twice her body weight every day.

-In winter, a bee colony consists of approx. 10,000 to 15,000 individuals, in summer of approx. 50,000 individuals.
+In winter, a bee colony consists of about 10,000 to 15,000 individuals, in summer of about 50,000 individuals.

 Beekeeping in Germany: For an intact nature